Pearl, Mississippi

-Pearl is a city in Rankin County, Mississippi, United States, located on the east side of the Pearl River across from the state capital Jackson.
-The population was 25,092 at the 2010 census.
-It is part of the Jackson Metropolitan Statistical Area.
+Pearl is a city located in Rankin County, Mississippi, United States, on the east side of the Pearl River across from the state capital Jackson.
+The population was 27,115 as of the 2020 census.
+It is part of the Jackson, Mississippi metropolitan area.

-Pearl is the 13th largest city in the state and the largest city in Rankin County.
+Pearl is the most populous city in Rankin County, and the 12th most populous city in the state.